-If you’ve been sexually active, the CDC recommends you test for STIs each year.
+If you’ve been sexually active, the CDC recommends you test for STDs each year.

 How can I prevent getting an STI?

-Condoms when used consistently and correctly can reduce, but do not eliminate the risk of contracting an STI.
-The CDC recommends vaccinating to prevent hepatitis B and HPV and states that the most reliable way to avoid infection is not to have sex or engage in mutual monogamy (being sexually active with only one person, who has agreed to be sexually active only with you).
+Condoms when used consistently and correctly can reduce, but do not eliminate the risk of contracting an STI (sexually transmitted infection).
+The CDC recommends vaccinating to prevent Hepatitis B and HPV and states that the most reliable way to avoid infection is not to have sex or engage in mutual monogamy (being sexually active with only one person, who has agreed to be sexually active only with you).

 What treatments are available?